ag95v2/gamecheat/README.md

   Changing the double guys leads to profit.

   - Nice shooter called Assaultcube (https://assault.cubers.net/).
-  We can change the amount of frags!
-Yet I am trying to figure out where is hp and armor stored.
+  We can change the amount of frags, hp and armor.
+They are stored in integer variables =)

 ## Detailed explaination: